CONGRATULATIONS and WELCOME!

 There are three different New Student Orientations (NSO) occurring in June or July that you can register for.
 We will be doing a presentation the second day for an hour and fifteen minutes, so you will get to meet representatives from the School of Engineering.
-We also will be holding our School of Engineering Orientation event in August.
-Also, the First Year Convocation that you will be strongly encouraged to attend will occur during the first weeks of school.
-The date and schedule for the Orientation events and First Year Convocation will be announced in the May 16 email.
+We also will be holding our First Year Kick-Off event in August.
+The date and schedule for the First Year Kick-Off will be announced in an later email.

 Contact Information and Appointments

 Office of Academic Services, School of Engineering